 The name Psoriasis is from the Greek language, meaning roughly “itching condition” (psora “itch” + -sis “action, condition”).

+According to modern science, Psoriasis is an autoimmune disease that causes raised, red, scaly patches to appear on the skin.
+It typically affects the outside of the elbows, knees or scalp, though it can appear on any location.
 In Ayurveda, all skin diseases are named under ‘Kusta‘.
 The literal meaning of kusta is that which changes the normal skin to an abnormal state.

 When skin diseases are not treated in time or if ignored it will spread all over the body quickly.

 The exact cause of Psoriasis is unknown, but it is believed that a combination of several factors contributes to the development of this disease.
 In Ayurveda, there are specific causative factors which will responsible for the initiation of skin disease.

 Pathogenesis according to Ayurveda:

 Accumulation of causative factors by the improper food habits, consumption of incompatible food, causing harm to good people, Killing any living being, Stealing, by doing bad things, deeds are done in past life etc…

 Vitiation of Doshas takes place and the aggravated doshas start circulating all over the body through sira’s

 Then these vitiate Twacha, Lasika, Rakta, Mamsa dhatu’s making them weak.